 If you or someone you love is either struggling with putting down a drink or drug —or—are living as a dry drunk, Futures Recovery Healthcare can help.
 Offering three different programs for the treatment of addiction as well as a mental health unit solely devoted to mental health issues, Futures uses evidence-based programming to help individuals recover body, mind, and soul from addiction.

 This can be a daunting thought for many in active addiction.
 Leaving behind the way of life they knew and the only ways they have to cope with problems is scary.
-It is essential to have the support to work through this challenging time.
+It is essential to have the support to work through this challenging and difficult time.
 This is why many simply put down the substance and do no more in their recovery.
 This often leaves them as dry drunks.

 So how do you know if you or a loved one are actually a dry drunk?
 Take a look at the following list of symptoms of a dry drunk and see if you can relate to any: